New York Septic Tank Regulations — 10 NYCRR Appendix 75-A

 Material Approvals

-Appendix 75-A references standard IAPMO and ASTM construction standards for septic tanks.
-Polyethylene tanks from Norwesco, Snyder, Enduraplas, and Chem-Tainer are accepted provided:
+Appendix 75-A mentions standard IAPMO and ASTM construction standards for septic tanks.
+Polyethylene tanks from companies like Norwesco, Snyder, Enduraplas, and Chem-Tainer are accepted if they meet certain criteria:

 - Tank carries IAPMO listing for UPC compliance.